-He laid the foundations of a modern racer, fully professionalized him and instilled in him the respect of the whole world.
-It has forced future generations of drivers to warrant 20 hours a day, 7 days a week, days of the year.
-Today's Formula One champions, among whom there is no room for racing mercenaries or bad guys, enjoy the status of top racers because of Senna.
+He laid the foundations of a modern racer, fully professionalized him, and instilled in him the respect of the whole world.
+It has forced future generations of drivers to warrant 24 hours a day, 7 days a week, 365days of the year.
+Today’s Formula One champions, among whom there is no room for racing mercenaries or bad guys, enjoy the status of top racers because of Senna.

 Mika Häkkinen vs Michael Schumacher vs. Aki Hintsa vs Balbir Singh

-When Senna is in flight 1994 tragically passed away and left the world of Formula 1, his legacy began to be embedded in sports.
-It didn't take us long before racers started hiring experts in physical and psychological fitness and healthy eating for their better results, and the era of computers and simulators began to get involved in sports.
-Balbir Singh and Aki Hintsa were among the first publicly known personalities / doctors to directly elevate the abilities at the physical and psychological level of the racer.
-While Balbir never talked much about working with Schumacher, Hintsa was more on the lookout at McLarn.
+When Senna tragically passed away in 1994 and left the world of Formula 1, his legacy began to be embedded in sports.
+It didn’t take us long before racers started hiring experts in physical and psychological fitness and healthy eating for their better results, and the era of computers and simulators began to get involved in sports.
+Balbir Singh and Aki Hintsa were among the first publicly known personalities/doctors to directly elevate the abilities at the physical and psychological levels of the racer.
+While Balbir never talked much about working with Schumacher, Hintsa was more on the lookout at McLaren.
 If Balbir was brought to Formula One by his uncle Michael Schumacher, Aki would put Hakkinen in the sport.
 The latter, under pressure from Schumacher, needed a little more, since bare speed was no longer sufficient.
 All of that deserves its record, and at this point, just knowing who makes up the team around the best racers in the world is enough.

 A modern Formula 1 racer